mandrade09/Employee-Payroll-Tracker/README.md

 Accordingly, this function returns an array of objects, specfically the employees' first and last names, and their salary.

-* 2. `displayAverageSalary`: This function takes the generated array of employees and logs the average salary and number of employees to the console.
-I useed a template literal string for this task.
+* 2. `displayAverageSalary`: This function takes in the generated array of employees and logs the average salary and number of employees to the console.
+I used a template literal string for this task.

 * 3. `getRandomEmployee`: This function takes in the generated array of employees, randomly selects one employee, and uses a template literal to log their full name to the console.
-I used a built in `Math` object to help with random number generation.
+I used a built in `Math` object to help with random number generation.  (*note: I was assisted by a TA for this section)

 I was provided starter code that includes the `displayEmployees` and `trackEmployeeData` functions.
 These functions were complete and working.
 I did not modify any code for the following functions: